stock photo of evening primrose flower

 Fatty Acid Composition of Evening Primrose Oil

 A deeply-moisturizing emollient oil, using evening primrose as a face oil will reduce transepidermal water loss.
 People with dry and mature skin will appreciate this benefit.
-Although most people use it as a dietary supplement, it has also been used to treat allergic skin, including eczema and other skin conditions.
-The question of whether topical or oral use is the most likely to support healthy skin hasn't been fully answered with clinical studies.

 When using evening primrose oil as part of your facial oil routine, you would expect to experience: